Marketing Brief - That One Thing That Will Save Your Money

 7. Do provide how much you want to spend.

 This seems like a no-brainer, but many clients refrain from revealing their budget.
 They think this will help them receive the best idea for the best price.
-The reality is that this is a colossal waste of everyone's time, which ends with ideas being butchered at the last moment to fit the marketing budget.

 When you explain how much you are willing to spend, you will get the best possible creative that fits your budget.
 Easy.